Our third son, Duffy, was two-and-a-half when our first daughter was born.

 He dangled his doll by one foot and looked at the little girls around him.

-All had at least one (and some two) little baby wrapped warmly and tucked tenderly into her arms.
+All had at least one (and some two) little babies wrapped warmly and tucked tenderly into their arms.

 Most were singing softly.